-Interns work with licensed clinicians to provide a safe and supportive environment in which individuals and families can address their mental health and counseling needs.
-NEDFYS works closely with area schools, libraries, and other partner agencies to provide counseling and social services in off-site locations that minimize service barriers and provide much-needed resources to clients in diverse settings.
+Interns work with licensed clinicians to provide a safe and supportive environment where individuals and families can address their mental health and counseling needs.
+NEDFYS works closely with area schools, libraries, and other partner agencies to provide services in off-site locations that minimize barriers and provide much-needed resources to clients in diverse settings.
 In some cases, we provide home-based services.

-Additionally, NEDFYS has satellite offices in the Addison, Bensenville, Bloomingdale, Itasca, and Glendale Heights police departments.
-NEDFYS proudly partners with police departments to provide a variety of services including crisis intervention, domestic violence follow-up, case management, and counseling for individuals, families, and groups.
+NEDFYS also proudly partners with police departments to provide various services, including crisis intervention, domestic violence follow-up, case management, and counseling for individuals, families, and groups.
 This partnership allows police to focus on public safety while NEDFYS addresses the community's mental health needs.
-NEDFYS has been successfully partnering with local police for over 30 years.

 Students seeking macro-level work internships will work in communications, development, program administration, and policy advocacy.
 They will gain broad exposure to the inner workings of a nonprofit organization.
 Interns will work closely with the Operations Director and meet as needed with the Executive Director and Clinical Director.

-Responsibilities include assisting with various aspects of communications, including community outreach, social media campaigns, newsletters, annual reports, and website maintenance.
+Responsibilities include outreach, social media campaigns, newsletters, annual reports, and website maintenance.
 Additionally, interns will collaborate with internal leadership and external sources to help develop revenue by planning events, engaging donors, and researching and writing grants.
 Interns may also help with program tasks such as data tracking and analysis, project coordination, and other duties as assigned.
 Interns must maintain a regular schedule yet enjoy some flexibility as permitted, including partial remote work.